best books to read for beginners

 6. The Great Gatsby by F. Scott Fitzgerald

-Among the best novels to read for beginners of all time, “The Great Gatsby” by F. Scott Fitzgerald is accessible and engaging, making it an ideal choice for new readers.
+Among the best novels for beginners, “The Great Gatsby” by F. Scott Fitzgerald is accessible and engaging, making it an ideal choice for new readers.
 Love, wealth, and the American Dream remain timeless themes of the novel and its lyrical prose style.

 It is a great read for anyone interested in 20th-century literature.